-HONORABLE SHEILA JACKSON LEE
+CONGRESSWOMAN SHEILA JACKSON LEE

 Congresswoman Sheila Jackson Lee is an influential and forceful voice in Washington.
-She is serving her tenth term (20 years) as a member of the United States House of Representatives.
+She is serving her fourteenth term as a member of the United States House of Representatives.
 She represents the 18th Congressional District of Texas, centered in Houston, which is the energy capital of the world.
 Considered by many as the “Voice of Reason”, she is dedicated to upholding the Constitutional rights of all people.

 She sits on three Congressional Committees — a senior member of the House Committees on the Judiciary and Homeland Security and appointed by the leadership as a Member of the crucial Budget Committee.

 In the previous Congress, she authored, introduced and saw passage of the reauthorization of the Violence Against Women Act.
 Additionally, she introduced several bills including the Juvenile Accountability Block Grant Reauthorization and Bullying Prevention and Intervention Act, H.R.
 71, the Federal Prison Bureau Nonviolent Offender Relief Act of 2015, and H.R.
 4660, an Amendment to the Commerce, Justice, and Science Appropriations Act for Fiscal Year 2015 affirming the authority of the Attorney General to reduce prison overcrowding by developing and implementing lawful policies relating to requests for executive clemency from deserving petitioners.